We are readers, writers, students, academics, authors, and volunteers who are passionate about books, writing, and reading!

 The mission of Greensboro Literary Organization is:

-- coordinate Greensboro Bound: A Literary Festival
+- Produce the Greensboro Bound Literary Festival

-Greensboro Bound: A Literary Festival will bring outstanding writers of poetry, fiction, non-fiction, young-adult and children’s books to our community and into our schools.
+Greensboro Bound Literary Festival will bring outstanding writers of poetry, fiction, non-fiction, young-adult and children’s books to our community and into our schools.
 It will encourage committed readers to further engage with literature and spark new enthusiasm for reading among beginners.
 By promoting reading and civil public discussion, the Festival will bridge social and cultural divides across our city and region.
 Greensboro Bound will foster an understanding of writing as a process that allows free expression, deepens critical thought, and helps sustain a culture of inquiry and delight that is open to all.